FOOD POLICY COUNCILS & FOOD SYSTEMS PLANNING INITIATIVE

 Appalachian Diabetes Coalitions

-Over the past few years, the Food Law and Policy Clinic has been working to provide support and technical assistance to the Appalachian Diabetes Coalitions.
-These coalitions are county-level committees located throughout the Appalachian region (OH, WV, VA, KY, TN, MS, AL, NC, SC, GA, PA) that were created to help respond to the growing epidemic of type 2 diabetes.
+Over the past few years, the FLPC has been working to provide support and technical assistance to the Appalachian Diabetes Coalitions.
+These Coalitions are county-level committees located throughout the Appalachian region (OH, WV, VA, KY, TN, MS, AL, NC, SC, GA, PA) that were created to help respond to the growing epidemic of type 2 diabetes.
 These coalitions were created by a project at Marshall University that has been funded through a variety of resources.
-The presentation was well-received, and many coalitions were interested in learning more about particular areas food policy.
+The FLPC introduced the ADCs to food policy through a series of day-long trainings throughout the region (see Local Food Policy Trainings), and now is providing more advanced technical assistance to some of the Coalitions, focused on a few counties in Kentucky, Tennessee, and Mississippi.
+The technical assistance includes helping the participating Coalitions identify priority food policy topics, creating materials, and leading workshops to assist the Coalitions in moving forward in achieving their food policy goals.

 La Paz, Bolivia